-The Public Review Draft 2018 Regional Transportation Plan (RTP), appendices and regional strategies for safety, transit, freight and emerging technology were released for final public review from June 29 through August 13, 2018.
+Items highlighted in green are consolidated in the The Public Review Draft 2018 Regional Transportation Plan (RTP), appendices and regional strategies for safety, transit, freight and emerging technology document "TPAC Recommendations to JPACT on were released for final public review from June 29 through August 13, 2018.
 Comments were received through September 6.
-Public agencies, advocacy groups and members of the public submitted comments in writing, through Metro's website, in testimony provided at a public hearing held by the Metro Council on August 2, 2018 and through consultation of four Native American Tribes and federal and state resource, wildlife, transportation, land management and regulatory agencies.
-This document summarizes recommended changes to respond to all substantive comments received during the comment period.
+Public agencies, advocacy Discussion Item #1," dated 10/5/18.
+TPAC requested groups and members of the public submitted comments in writing, through Metro's website, in testimony provided at a public hearing held by the Metro these recommendations be highlighted for JPACT Council on August 2, 2018 and through consultation of four Native American Tribes and federal and state resource, wildlife, transportation, land management before being considered by JPACT for approval as a and regulatory agencies.
+This document summarizes recommended changes to respond to all substantive comments received during the comment period. package.
 New wording is shown in underline; deleted words are crossed out in bold strikeout.
 Amendments to relevant documents are made by JPACT and Metro Council adoption of this Exhibit C and will be reflected in the final printed RTP document, appendices and strategies.

-ITEMS FOR CONS IDERA1 TION - Con nments on draft 2018 Regional Transp ortation Plan Chapter # or Appendix Last name First name Affiliation Date Method Proposed change identified in comment (changes shown in strikeout and underscore) MPAC AND JPACT recommendations (changes shown in strikeout and underscore)
+ITEMS FOR CONS IDERAT FION - Con nments on draft 2018 Regional Transpo Chapter or Appendix Last name First name Affiliation Date Method Proposed change identified in comment (changes shown in strikeout and underscore)